DiegoAlavedra1201/q4/README.md

 class 9) missed (AP test)

 class 10) watched presentations and worked on the last lesson of the codecademy golang course

+class 11) finished the codecademy and presented after school.

+class12) I started the second course about arrays maps structs and loops.
+I finished the first lesson on loops and the second lesson on arrays.
+The rest of the features of the couse (quiz and project) are locked behind a paywall.